nims-dpfc/M-DaC_XPS/Terms of Use and License.md

-   2.2.Trial source code within the Program with “MIT License” in the License field may be used under the MIT License as indicated separately in LICENSE.txt.
+   2.2.Trial source code within the Program with “MIT License” in the License field may be used under the MIT License as indicated separately in LICENSE_MIT.txt.
 Trial programs by ULVAC-PHI, Inc. may be used within the scope of their license agreement, indicated separately.